Assault

 Assault Cases in the US: A Closer Look

-Assault is a pervasive issue in the US, with statistics painting a stark picture of its prevalence and impact.
+Assault remains a pervasive issue in the US.
+Key statistics highlight its prevalence:

 Understanding Assault Laws